modernice/goes/docs/backends/mongodb.md

 }
 ```

-`VersionError` implements `IsConsistencyError() bool`, which allows aggregates that implement the [`Retryer`](../aggregate/repository.md) interface to classify version conflicts as retryable errors.
+`VersionError` implements `IsConsistencyError() bool`, which allows aggregates that implement the `repository.Retryer` interface to classify version conflicts as retryable errors.
 The repository does not retry automatically — the aggregate must opt in via `RetryUse()`.
 Disable validation with `ValidateVersions(false)` if you're doing bulk imports or data migrations.

 ### Indices